myeveryheart/infinitus-hot-code-push/README.md

-# Infitinus Hot Code Push
+# Infinitus Hot Code Push

 This library provides functionality to perform automatic updates of the web based content in your application.
-Basically, everything that is stored in `www` folder of your Infitinus project can be updated using this library.
+Basically, everything that is stored in `www` folder of your Infinitus project can be updated using this library.

 When you publish your application on the store - you pack in it all your web content: html files, JavaScript code, images and so on.
 There are two ways how you can update it: